 The Development shall not be Commenced unless and until PS1 Contribution 1 has been paid to the County Council.

-No further Dwelling shall be brought into residential use nor thereafter Occupied on the Site beyond 12 months from the date of Commencement of Development unless Bonds have been provided to the value of PS1 Contribution 2 plus PS1 Contribution 3 plus PS1 Contribution 4.

 The Paying Owners shall:

 pay PS1 Contribution 1 to the County Council prior to Commencement of Development.

 pay PS1 Contribution 2 to the County Council not later than 18 months from the date of Commencement of Development